 Do yourself a favor and actually read and study for the USMLE Step 2 CK in detail.
-In most cases using Kaplan Notes supplemented by Step Up for Medicine is good enough to get a decent score although you need to do more if you want to score high.
+In most cases using Kaplan Notes supplemented by Step-Up to Medicine is good enough to get a decent score although you need to do more if you want to score high.
 For old IMG, you may need to supplement your reading with more detail, especially for IM and Ob-gyne.

 I will post a more detailed discussions on the different books and review materials you need to use depending on your particular circumstances (fresh grad, Old IMG, third year, etc.) in future posts.
 If you want to be notified of future update and posts, sign up for our free email notifications.